arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![`An Arcus Lab Settings pane, showing Internet Disabled`](media/lab_settings.png)<!-- style = "max-width: 400px; margin-right: 2rem; margin-bottom: 2rem;"-->

 By default, your lab will start in [Internet Disabled mode](#security-feature-internet-disabled-mode).
 Internet Disabled mode provides an extra layer of security to protect your data.
+We have built an "Install Tool" to allow you to still install new packages and libraries even while in Internet Disabled mode.

 ![`An Arcus lab currently running, showing clock`](media/lab_clock.png)<!-- style = "max-width: 400px; margin-right: 2rem; margin-bottom: 2rem;"-->